Popa Chubby

-Theodore Joseph "Ted" Horowitz (born March 31, 1960 in The Bronx, New York City, United States), who plays under the stage name of Popa Chubby, is an American singer, composer, and guitarist.
+Popa Chubby, (pronounced POP'-uh) stage name of Theodore Joseph "Ted" Horowitz (born March 31, 1960, in The Bronx, New York City, New York), is an American singer, composer, and guitarist.

 Life and career

 At age thirteen Horowitz began playing drums; shortly thereafter, he began listening to the music of the Rolling Stones and started playing guitar.
 Although he grew up in the 1970s, Horowitz was influenced by artists of the 1960s, including Jimi Hendrix and Cream, among others.

-In his early twenties, although he mainly played blues music, he also worked as backing for punk rock poet Richard Hell.
+In his early twenties, although mainly playing blues music, he also worked as backing for punk rock poet Richard Hell.
 Horowitz first came to public attention after winning a national blues talent search sponsored by KLON, a public radio station in Long Beach, California, which is now known as KKJZ.
 In 1989, he appeared, as Ted Horowitz, as guitarist on Pierce Turner's Sky & the Ground.
 He won the New Artist of the Year award and as a result was chosen as the opening act at the Long Beach Blues Festival in 1992.
 Horowitz played more than 200 club dates a year through the 1990s.

 In 1994, Horowitz released several albums on his own Laughing Bear label, including It's Chubby Time and Gas Money, before he obtained a recording contract with Sony Music/Okeh Records.
 Booty and the Beast, his first major-label album, produced by Atlantic Records engineer/producer Tom Dowd, who worked on recordings for artists such as Aretha Franklin, Ray Charles, and Wilson Pickett, was released in 1995.
 In 1996, a live recording, Hit the High Hard One, was released on the Prime-CD label, along with re-releases of his first two albums.
 Two years later, One Million Broken Guitars was released on Lightyear Records; Brooklyn Basement Blues followed in 1999.

 In 2000, Horowitz signed with Blind Pig Records and released How'd a White Boy Get the Blues? in 2001.
 It turned out to be a slight departure from Horowitz's usual musical direction, incorporating elements of contemporary pop and hip-hop.
 The Good, the Bad and the Chubby, released in 2002, was an example of the development of Horowitz's songwriting skills and included the 9/11 commentary "Somebody Let the Devil Out".
 Blind Pig released a collection of early Horowitz recordings, The Hungry Years, in 2003.
 A year later, Horowitz released Peace, Love and Respect.